Killiankuppens/expense-analyzer-docs/Resources/Notes.md

 ## Retrieve the amounts for a specific time period

-There is 2 possibilities for this to happen, we either :
- - Create a DTO to contain the amounts of all the operations (total, incoming, coming out) and also the operations a OperationSummary array
+Create a DTO to contain the amounts of all the operations (total, incoming, coming out) and also the operations a OperationSummary array
- - Just return the total of the operations in the current OperationSummary => if done this way, functionalities are set in stone/no possibility of amelioration without refactor it